tanmaster/html-banner-component/README.md

 ### Plain JS

-In case you are developing in the old fashioned way using html, css & js, it is enough to include the [PrivacyBanner.js](PrivacyBanner.js) into your html page and you should be able to use the custom html tag.
+In case you are developing the old fashioned way using html, css & js, it is enough to include the [PrivacyBanner.js](PrivacyBanner.js) into your html page and you should be able to use the custom html tag.